jontek2/A-better-print_start-macro/README.md

     M190 S{target_bed}                                # Set the target temp for the bed TEMPERATURE_WAIT SENSOR="temperature_sensor chamber" MINIMUM={target_chamber}   # Wait for chamber to reach desired temp

-# If it's not ABS or ASA it skips the heatsoak and just heat the bed to the target.
+  # If the bed temp is not over 90c, then it skips the heatsoak and just heats up to set temp with a 5min soak.
   {% else %}
     G1 X{x_wait} Y{y_wait} Z15 F9000                # Go to the center of the bed
     M190 S{target_bed}                              # Set the target temp for the bed